microsoft/botframework-cli/specs/OrchestratorCLI.md

 ## Special Considerations
 Orchestrator command group is starting as a plugin while in preview and will eventually be promoted to a command group parallel to luis, and qnamaker.
-It will evolve to include additional nlr models, and differently from the mentioned LU services it is a local implementation with no service functionality behind.
+It will evolve to include additional nlr base models, and differently from the mentioned LU services it is a local implementation with no service functionality behind.
 As such it is likely that some advanced tuning capability will be required in order to exploit the full power.
 In that case, users will be required to possess more advanced knowledge of machine learning and model optimization as well as be more comfortable with the advanced functionality described above.